caiusdebucean/Paper-Analysis/Yolact-Real-Time-Instance-Segmentation/Yolact-Analysis-Real-Time-Instance-Segmentation.md

 This takes the layers specified in the config.py file, mainly in:
 >cfg.backbone.selected_layers

-Then it adds downsampling layers and a layer is as the **Protonet** input through the config variable:
+Then it adds downsampling layers, afterwards a layer is chosen as the inputfor the **Protonet** through the config variable:
 >cfg.mask_proto_src

 The FPN presents the following output: